global-asp/asp-source/en/0273_sizwes-smile.md

 ##
 In the library, everything was quiet except for the sound of the rain.
-“It's time to go,” said Sizwe's mother, closing her book.
+"It's time to go," said Sizwe's mother, closing her book.
-“Aw, mom!” said Sizwe, who had run out of smiles.
+"Aw, mom!" said Sizwe, who had run out of smiles.

 ##